sap-tutorials/Tutorials/tutorials/btp-app-ci-cd-btp/btp-app-ci-cd-btp.md

     !![Add repository](CICD_add_repository2.png)

-    > If your GitHub repository is private, enter the name of the credentials in **Repository Credentials** to access your GitHub Repository that you have already created.
+    > If your GitHub repository is private, enter the name of the GitHub credentials (`github` as created in step [Configure you GitHub credentials](#configure-your-github-credentials) above) in **Repository Credentials** to access your GitHub Repository that you have already created.
 If your GitHub repository isn't private, leave this field empty.

 5. Choose **Add**.